A man in a lab coat seated at a fume hood performing an experiment

 Helpful aid on grant writing from the UW Writing Center.

-NIH Biosketch & SciENcv Compliance
+Biosketch and SciENcv

 The NIH is adopting the use of Common Forms templates in accordance with notice NOT-OD-24-163, ensuring compliance with the Guidance for Implementing National Security Presidential Memorandum 33.
 This requirement will take effect for all NIH grant submissions and progress reports with a deadline to be announced.